DMGCK/fs-journal/quizzes/week01.md

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
-the font-family property.
-Value Helvetica Bold.
+the font-weight property.
+Value would be 700+.
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
-Most likely <div>, as it is a divider and used commonly with bootstrap.
+The majority of your code belongs inside the body and or main.
+This assists search engines in actually finding your sites content and showing it to someone.
 ```

 **9.** What three tags can be used to make lists (not list items)?